appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/MAMP-Viewer/index.md

 #### How do I refresh my list of hosts?
 Pull down on your iOS device screen to refresh your hosts.

-#### Can I use Wordpress Multisite?
+#### Can I use WordPress Multisite?
-At this time the MAMP Viewer does not support Wordpress multisite.
+At this time the MAMP Viewer does not support WordPress multisite.